vatpac-technology/sops/docs/enroute/brisbane/INL.md

 	!!! tip
         When either AMA or OKA is offline, consider publishing a pre-formatted **ATIS Zulu** for their respective aerodromes, to inform pilots about the airspace reclassification.

-=== "SU CTR"
-	When **SU ADC** is offline, SU CTR (Class D `SFC` to `A045`) reverts to Class G, and is administered by NSA and BUR.
-Alternatively, NSA may provide a [top-down procedural service](../../../aerodromes/Sunshinecoast) if they wish (not recommended), and this must be coordinated to BUR.

-    !!! tip
-        If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

 === "CFS CTR"
 	When **CFS ADC** is offline, CFS CTR (Class D `SFC` to `A045`) reverts to Class G, and is administered by MNN and INL.
 Alternatively, INL may provide a [top-down procedural service](../../../aerodromes/Coffs) if they wish (not recommended), and this must be coordinated to ARL(MNN).